 - The drain plug doesn’t work and leads to leaking

 Your kids will be able to rearrange the water feature on this water table for hours of fun.
 They’ll also be able to enjoy a rainwater effect and a water table springboard that allows them to flip their characters back into the water pool.
-This water table is very durable, and it comes with two stories so kids of all sizes can enjoy playing for hours of fun.
+This table is very durable, and it comes with two stories so kids of all sizes can enjoy playing for hours of fun.

 The pieces fit together tightly, and this is great for anyone who has kids that are slightly more rough with their toys.
 This table was one of the Most Wanted Summer Toys of 2017 due to its versatility and it’s design.

-The wide legs and the sturdy, thick plastic design adds to the water table’s durability.
+The wide legs and the sturdy, thick plastic design adds to the table’s durability.
 You kids can lean on it to play without a problem, and it’ll withstand a lot of wear and tear and general use.

 - The water feature can be rearranged for new play

 - Water can run into the base of the water table and be difficult to get out

 We recommend this table for anyone who has taller toddlers and shorter younger kids due to its multi-level design.

 This outdoor water table features many moving and spinning parts for hours of play.
 You child can squirt water from the cannon, raise and lower the anchor, and pour water over the crow’s nest to create waves.
 This fun pirate ship comes with several accessories as well.